chalabaj/Snafu/README.md

 The code was tested on Linux/Debian 4.7.2-5 platform with Anaconda 3.6 package.
 Python ver 3.5 and newer should work.

-1) Set up environment, i.e.  set an envir. variable SNAFU_DIR in .bashrc or before launching the code by:
+1) Set up environment variable SNAFU_DIR in .bashrc or export it before launching the code by (see LAUNCHER folder):
 <code>
 export SNAFU_DIR="path/to/snafu/dir"
 </code>

-2) ABINITIO folder have to contain one of the script from INTERFACES folder, and option **abinitio** in input.in muset equal name of the script without .sh extention (e.g. abinitio=molpro-casscf for molpro-casscf.sh script in /ABINITIO folder)
+2) **ABINITIO** folder have to contain one of the script from INTERFACES folder (or you can add your own interface, see below).
+Option **abinitio** in input.in must equal to the name of the script without the .sh extention (e.g. abinitio=molpro-casscf for molpro-casscf.sh script in /ABINITIO folder)
 Currently fully working:
 CASSCF in MOLPRO (2015.1)
 ORCA(4.0.1): tddft -  working
-GAUSSIAN 09: tdddft - working (thresh needs to be set otherwise some tddft vectors might not fully converge
+GAUSSIAN 09: tdddft - working (thresh needs to be set otherwise some tddft vectors might not fully converge and still gaussian exits with 0 - weird)
 BOMD:  MP2 in gaussian or MOLPRO

 TODO: EOM-IP, EOM-EA in QCHEM/ORCA,
-It is straight forward to implement a new ab initio as at each step, the code reads gradients.dat file in the running directory with a structure:
+It is straight forward to implement a new ab initio interface as at each step, the code reads the gradients.dat file in the running directory with the following structure:
 energy-gs
 energy-1ex state
 ....